 Email Emergency Phone

 Columbia Basin College complies with the spirit and letter of applicable state and federal laws and regulations pertaining to civil rights, Title IX, equal opportunity and affirmative action.
 CBC does not discriminate on the basis of race, color, creed, religion, national or ethnic origin, citizenship or immigration status, parental status or families with children, marital status, sex (gender), sexual orientation, gender identity or expression, age, genetic information, honorably discharged veteran or military status, the presence of any sensory, mental, or physical disability, the use of a trained dog guide or service animal (as permitted by law) , or any other legally protected status in its educational programs or employment.
 Questions or complaints may be referred to the Vice President for Human Resources & Legal Affairs and CBC’s Title IX/EEO Coordinator at (509) 542-4740 (HR Main Line).

-Individuals with disabilities are encouraged to participate in all College sponsored events and programs.
+Individuals with disabilities are encouraged to participate in all College-sponsored events and programs.
 If you are a student and require an accommodation, please contact the CBC Disability Support Services Office at (509) 542-4412 or the Washington Relay Service at 711 or 1-800-833-6384.
 This notice is available in alternative media by request.